howard-university-web-services/Howard-Automation-Library/README.md

 **Local + Remote** (creates local files, then connects to Acquia):
 - `create_new_multisite.sh` — New multisite scaffolding
+- `pull_config_from_env.sh` — Export config from any Acquia env and rsync to local codebases

 ## How this interacts with the acquia server